Ihmir Smith-Marsette

-Ihmir Smith-Marsette (born August 29, 1999) is an American football wide receiver for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Iowa and was drafted by the Minnesota Vikings in the fifth round of the 2021 NFL Draft.
+Ihmir Smith-Marsette (born August 29, 1999) is an American professional football wide receiver and punt returner for the New York Giants of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and was selected by the Minnesota Vikings in the fifth round of the 2021 NFL draft.
+He has also played for the Chicago Bears and Kansas City Chiefs.

-Early life and high school
+Early life

 Smith-Marsette grew up in Newark, New Jersey.
 He initially attended St. Benedict's Preparatory School, where he played water polo, before transferring to Weequahic High School after his freshman year.
 As a senior, Smith-Marsette had 38 receptions for 773 yards and 13 touchdowns on offense and 43 tackles, three interceptions, and two fumble recoveries on defense and also scored three touchdowns as a return specialist.
+A 3-star recruit, he committed to play college football at Iowa over offers from Boston College, Minnesota, and Rutgers.

 College career

 Smith-Marsette caught 18 passes for 187 yards and two touchdowns in his freshman season.
 As a sophomore he had 28 receptions for 361 yards and two touchdowns.
 As a junior, Smith-Marsette caught 44 passes for 722 yards and five touchdowns while also rushing for 108 yards and three touchdowns and returned 17 kickoffs for 503 yards and two touchdowns.
+In a shortened schedule during his senior season, Smith-Marsette recorded 25 receptions for 345 yards and 3 touchdowns – with two of those coming in his final college game.

 Professional career

 Minnesota Vikings

-Smith-Marsette was drafted by the Minnesota Vikings in the fifth round, 157th overall, of the 2021 NFL Draft.
+Smith-Marsette was drafted by the Minnesota Vikings in the fifth round, 157th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

 In Week 15 against the Chicago Bears, Smith-Marsette recorded his first career receiving touchdown.

 On August 31, 2022, Smith-Marsette was waived by the Vikings after the acquisition of Jalen Reagor.